Code-the-Dream-School/node-essentials/lessons/lesson6-pg-prisma.md

 ### Core Concepts

 **Models**
-Models represent your database tables as JavaScript classes:
+Models represent your database tables as JavaScript classes (example only, do not use):

 ```prisma
 model UserExample {
   id    Int     @id @default(autoincrement())